RyanMonkey/sdonate-docs/installation/gmod.rst

-Installation - Garry's Mod Server
+Installation - Garry's Mod Addon
 ========================================

 Before using SDonate with a Garry's Mod server you must install the SDonate Garry's Mod addon on your server.